Scripting interceptors

 1. Prepare a script content

-Just like the way of implementing the external protocol connection's interceptor, the scripting one is a C# class that implements the IProtocolInterceptorService interface.
+Similar to implementing the external protocol connection's interceptor, the interceptor script is a C# class that implements the IProtocolInterceptorService interface.

 The script for this interceptor will look like this: